castlecraft/custom_containers/README.md

 ### Introduction

+- This repo is based on official frappe_docker documentation to build custom apps.
 - Fork this repo to build your own image with ERPNext and list of custom Frappe apps.
 - Change `ci/clone-apps.sh` script to clone your private and public apps.
 This repo will install following apps:
   - https://github.com/yrestom/POS-Awesome